How complex is people’s thinking?

 The most important field trial of Graves/Spiral Dynamics to date has been in South Africa where Beck used the model to assist Nelson Mandela, F W DeKlerk and other key leaders in designing the early-mid-1990s transition from Apartheid to multi-cultural democracy – see: Don Beck & South Africa.

 The first major use of Graves/Spiral Dynamics in the UK was the HemsMESH project, based at Hemsworth High School in Pontefract, West Yorkshire.
-Other notable large-scale uses of the model include work with government departments in Holland, input into redesign of the Icelandic constitution and work with representatives of the Palestinian Authority on the future of that nation.
+Other notable large-scale uses of the model include work with government departments in Holland, input into redesign of the Icelandic constitution – see Bjarni Snæbjörn Jónsson’s Citizen-Driven Community and Nation Building – and work with representatives of the Palestinian Authority on the future of that nation.
 Beck has set up the Centres of Human Emergence to progress this approach.

 The Gravesian approach helps us to identify many of the factors which contribute to problem behaviour in school classrooms.
 Click here to view materials I developed which were used by Beck in his keynote address to the World Education Fellowship Conference in Sun City, South Africa, in April 2001.

-A number of practitioners working in counselling and therapy, including myself, are using the Gravesian approach to ascertain which vMEMES have developed unhealthily so they can work out just what the individuals concerned need to break through deep psychological blockages.
+A number of practitioners working in counselling & therapy, including myself until early 2020, have been using the Gravesian approach to ascertain which vMEMES have developed unhealthily so they can work out just what the individuals concerned need to break through deep psychological blockages.
 The Services pages include several case studies from my own work with clients.
+See also The Use of SDi in Psychotherapy.

 The Gravesian approach, especially when used to underpin Neurological Levels and applied through the frame of 4Q/8L, is at the core of Integrated SocioPsychology, a key aim of which is to reconcile and align the disciplines of the behavioural sciences and their competing schools – in the process drawing upon complimentary disciplines in the hard sciences (Biology, Neuroscience).